KunalD09/VLSI_TCL/README.md

 **Table of Contents**

-1. DAY 1 - Inception of the TCL worksop\n
+1. DAY 1 - Inception of the TCL worksop <br />
    a.
-VLSI Design flow and application of TCL scripting\n
+VLSI Design flow and application of TCL scripting <br />
    b.
-Description of the tasks\n
+Description of the tasks <br />
    c.
-Introduction to Bash script\n
+Introduction to Bash script <br />

 # DAY 1 - Inception of the TCL workshop